 When it comes to verses about the love of God, the Bible is full of them.
 Because in the end, He IS love.
 It is the essence of who He is and all He has done on this earth for mankind.
 Continue Reading

 Did you know you were created for love?
 In the beginning, God made man in His image.
 All was perfect.
 The garden was perfect, man was perfect, and God’s relationship with man was perfect.
 But then the enemy stepped in and deceived them into thinking that God was hiding something from them.
-He caused them to question God and His character, and in doing so, he managed to tempt Eve to take a bite from the forbidden tree.
+He caused them to question God and His character, and in doing so, he managed to convince Eve to take a bite from the forbidden tree.
 The consequences of that decision were severe, to say the least.
 Continue Reading

 In recent years, the secular world has been painting a picture of Jesus as a man who embraced all people with no questions asked.
 He dined with the sinners of His day and did not judge based on sin.
 They proclaim that Jesus was a minister of love who was all about accepting people for who they are.